ucdenver-compsci/csc3916_assignment1-AndrewMKaiser/README.md

     When running the collection through the Postman desktop application, the response time was reliably under 100ms.
 However, when using the web version, it was reliably above 250ms.

-    Keep in mind Render may spin down the server due to using the free tier, which may cause responsed to be longer.
+    Keep in mind Render may spin down the server due to using the free tier, which may cause response times to be longer.